differentialprivacy/differentialprivacy/_posts/2021-04-26-alt-highlights.md

 [LM]: https://arxiv.org/abs/2006.13508

 [^1]: For a more complete background on the progress in DP PAC learning, we refer the reader to the excellent survey blog post [here](https://differentialprivacy.org/private-pac/).
-[^2] At the times, Shay was additionally affiliated with Princeton University and Google Brain.
+[^2]: At the time, Shay was additionally affiliated with Princeton University and Google Brain.